draconar/grab_packt/README.md

     0 14 * * * /usr/local/bin/node /Users/<USER_NAME>/<PATH_TO>/grab_packt/server.js >> /tmp/cron_output

-### using Task Scheduler in Windows
+### Using Task Scheduler in Windows

-Check out the runt.bat file in the repo.
-Correct any path if necessary.
+Check the *run.bat* file in the repo.
+Correct any path if necessary according to your needs.
 Try running the script manually to verify that it works as expected.

-Then add a scheduled task to execute run.bat by running.
+Then add a scheduled task to execute run.bat every day by running.

     add_scheduled_task.bat